 - Do not confuse confidence with arrogance.

-- Express your confidence to your patients to make them feel they’re in safe hands.
+- You want to be able to express confidence to your patients to make them feel that they’re in safe hands.

-- Don’t assume to know it all but take responsibility when taking care of people.
+- Don’t assume you know it all, but take responsibility when taking care of people.

 - Confidence builds with time and experience as a medical student and a resident.
 It’s something you can always work on.